tytydraco/yessleep/out/Theres_a_face_inside_my_pumpkin.md

 I dropped my knife the moment the hole was cut.

 It was the size and shape of a tortilla chip, jagged where my blade slipped.
-Inside its orange flesh was something white and wriggling.
+Inside its orange flesh was something wriggling.
 It blinked at me.
 Iris, the same muddy brown as my own.
 Its pupil contracted under the overhead lights.

 A real human eye.